LibreHealthIO/lh-toolkit/README.md

     </tr>
     <tr>
         <td>web/</td>
-        <td>java and resource files that are used in the webapplication.</td>
+        <td>java and resource files that are used in the web application.</td>
     </tr>
     <tr>
         <td>webapp/</td>